holidayextras/culture/react-troubleshooter.md

 ### The Dom
 When testing React components, there are times where you will need to [render into the document](https://facebook.github.io/react/docs/test-utils.html#renderintodocument) however there is a very clear warning in the documenation that states you will need global `window`, `window.document` & `window.document.createElement`.

-Luckily, Ollie B has made us [react-tests-globals-setup](https://github.com/holidayextras/react-tests-globals-setup) which solves this problem & is available on npm (`npm install react-tests-globals-setup --save-dev`).
+Luckily, there is [react-tests-globals-setup](https://github.com/holidayextras/react-tests-globals-setup) which solves this problem & is available on npm (`npm install react-tests-globals-setup --save-dev`).

 ### Shallow renderer
 Sometimes we don't really need to test on the DOM so we can simply use the [shallow renderer](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) which is great for simple tests like: